GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 Currently, the User-Agent string broadcasts a large string of data about a user's browser, operating system, and version every HTTP request.
-This is problematic because:
+This is problematic for two reasons:

-*  the granularity and abundance of detail can lead to user identification;
+*  The granularity and abundance of detail can lead to user identification.
-*  and the default availability of this information can lead to covert tracking.
+*  The default availability of this information can lead to covert tracking.

 We improve user privacy by only sharing basic information by default.